vpullakhandam/Data_Analysis/Tableau/Unhealthy_Machines_Daikibo/readme.md

 This is the Tableau Dashboard that I have created using the data.
 Look at the Dashboard here [Dashboard]()

 ### Conclusion

+- The location where machines broke the most is daikibo-factory-seiko.
+- The machine that broke most often in that location is the LaserWelder.

+### Acknowledgment

+A big thank you to Deloitte Australia and Forage for the opportunity to work on Project SIM.
+This project provided invaluable insights into real-world problem-solving and enhanced my skills in data analysis and decision-making.
+I truly appreciate the chance to learn and grow through this experience.